Bill Ryder-Jones: A Bad Wind Blows in My Heart, scrapped third album, and West Kirby County Primary (2012–2018)

 On 29 April 2013, the soundtrack to the 2012 film Piggy was self-released by Ryder-Jones on Bandcamp, with proceeds going to the Trekstock charity.

 Ryder-Jones' second and third albums, A Bad Wind Blows in My Heart, released 2013, and West Kirby County Primary, released 2015, are both a departure from If...s orchestral nature.
 They do, however, retain the concept album theme (both albums focus around Ryder-Jones' life).
 A Bad Wind Blows in My Heart is a collection of folk and folk rock songs, influenced by Ryder-Jones' love of Bill Callahan as well as various other minimal and folk artists.
 West Kirby County Primary is a heavy, alternative and folk rock album, influenced by bands such as Gorky's Zygotic Mynci, Super Furry Animals, The Strokes and Pavement.
 It was recorded with friends, adding to the band-theme Ryder-Jones was trying to capture.
 The track Wild Roses was co-written by Ryder-Jones and friends Emma Leatherbarrow (of MiNNETONKA) and Liam Power (of By the Sea); Ryder-Jones claims to have only written the chorus.
 "Seabirds" was co-written by Ryder-Jones and Leatherbarrow.
 Half of the album was written at Ryder-Jones' home, before continuing to work on the material at his home studio, located in his old bedroom in his mother's house, and at Parr St. Studios in Liverpool.

 In an interview with BBC Radio 6 Music, Ryder-Jones stated that he had chosen to scrap an album's worth of material after being unsatisfied with the result.
 He said, "I wasn't writing things that were making me happy in the moment.
 I got lost a little bit in why I was doing it and as a result wasn't living in the most responsible way.
 So the record I made during that time, thankfully, Domino were kind enough to let me drop.
 Some of the things that had happened to me though during the making of that record, the one I eventually dropped, turned out to be interesting enough to make good songs out of!"

 Ryder-Jones embarked on a ten-date tour of England and Scotland from 24 October to 14 November 2015 to celebrate the release of West Kirby County Primary.
 The first five dates were in support of Spector.
 He continued to tour into 2015, including various festival dates.
-He will conclude the album's tour cycle with a final leg in late 2016, playing six UK dates.
-The 'Ta-Tah Tour' will feature support from By the Sea, MiNNETONKA and Matt Maltese.
+He concluded the album's tour cycle with a final leg in late 2016, playing six UK dates.
+The 'Ta-Tah Tour' featured support from By the Sea, MiNNETONKA and Matt Maltese.

-Yawn and Yawny Yawn (2018–present)
+Yawn and Yawny Yawn (2018–2019)

-Ryder-Jones released the album "Yawn " on 2 November 2018 and after this, his latest album "Yawny Yawn " on 26 July 2019.
-"Yawny Yawn " is an acoustic reworking of his previous album "Yawn " and features the same songs, just with different instrumentation.
-Both albums have been critically acclaimed and Ryder-Jones finished a tour of the "Yawny Yawn " album in November 2019.
+Ryder-Jones released the album Yawn on 2 November 2018 and after this, Yawny Yawn on 26 July 2019.
+Yawny Yawn is an acoustic reworking of Yawn and features the same songs, just with different instrumentation.
+Both albums have been critically acclaimed and Ryder-Jones finished a tour of the Yawny Yawn album in November 2019.